-The Adviser is responsible for the placement of the Funds' portfolio transactions and, with respect thereto, the negotiation of prices, brokerage commissions, if any, and mark-ups and mark-downs or spreads on principal transactions.
-The Adviser may also purchase securities on behalf of the Funds in underwritten offerings at fixed prices that include discounts to underwriters and/or concessions to dealers.
+The Advisers are responsible for the placement of the Funds' portfolio transactions and, with respect thereto, the negotiation of prices, brokerage commissions, if any, and mark-ups and mark-downs or spreads on principal transactions.
+The Advisers may also purchase securities on behalf of the Funds in underwritten offerings at fixed prices that include discounts to underwriters and/or concessions to dealers.

-In placing a portfolio transaction, the Adviser seeks to achieve best execution.
-This means that, in selecting broker-dealers to execute portfolio transactions for the Funds, the Adviser seeks to select broker-dealers that will execute securities transactions in a manner such that the total cost or proceeds of each transaction is the most favorable under the circumstances.
-This does not mean, however, that portfolio transactions are always executed at the lowest available commission or spread, and the Adviser may effect transactions that cause a Fund to pay a commission or spread in excess of a commission or spread that another broker-dealer would have charged if the Adviser determines that, notwithstanding such commission or spread, such transaction is in the Fund's best interest.
-In making this determination, the Adviser may take a variety of factors into consideration, including, without limitation, (i) execution quality in light of order size, difficulty of execution and other relevant factors; (ii) associated expenses and costs; (iii) the quality, reliability, responsiveness and value of the provided services; (iv) the operational compatibility between the broker-dealer and the Adviser; (v) the broker-dealer's safety and soundness; and (vi) the provision of research and brokerage products and services.
-The provision of research and brokerage products and services is not typically considered in respect of transactions by the Funds when trading fixed income securities.
+In placing a portfolio transaction, each Adviser seeks to achieve best execution.
+This means that, in selecting broker-dealers to execute portfolio transactions for the Funds, the Adviser seeks to select broker-dealers that will execute securities transactions in a manner such that the total cost or proceeds of each transactions are always executed at the lowest available commission or spread, and the Adviser may effect transactions that cause a Fund to pay a commission or spread in excess of a commission or spread that another broker-dealer would have charged if the Adviser determines that, notwithstanding such commission or spread, such transaction is in the Fund's best interest.
+In making this determination, the Adviser may take a variety of factors into consideration, including, without limitation, (i) execution quality in light of order size, difficulty of execution and other relevant factors; (ii) associated expenses and costs; (iii) the quality, reliability, responsiveness and value of the provided services; (iv) the operational compatibility between the broker-dealer and the Adviser; (v) the broker-dealer's safety and soundness; and (vi) the provision of research and brokerage products and services is not typically considered in respect of transactions by the Funds when trading fixed income securities.

-From time to time, the Adviser receives unsolicited research from various brokers, which may or may not be counterparties to trades placed on behalf of clients.
-While the Adviser may review and consider certain of the research received, the provision of unsolicited research does not factor into the Adviser's broker selection process with respect to trading fixed-income securities.
+From time to time, the Advisers receive unsolicited research from various brokers, which may or may not be counterparties to trades placed on behalf of clients.
+While the Advisers may review and consider certain of the research received, the provision of unsolicited research does not factor into the Advisers' broker selection process with respect to trading fixed-income securities.
 Research services include items such as reports on industries and companies, economic analyses, review of business conditions and portfolio strategy and various trading and quotation services.
 Such services also include advice from broker-dealers as to the value of securities, availability of securities, availability of buyers, and availability of sellers.
 These services also include recommendations as to purchase and sale of individual securities and timing of transactions.

-Investment decisions for the Funds and for the other investment advisory clients of the Adviser are made with a view to achieving their respective investment objectives.
+Investment decisions for the Funds and for the other investment advisory clients of the Advisers are made with a view to achieving their respective investment objectives.
 Investment decisions are the product of many factors in addition to basic suitability for the particular client involved (including the Funds).
-Some securities considered for investment by the Funds also may be appropriate for other clients served by the Adviser.
-Thus, a particular security may be bought or sold for certain clients even though it could have been bought or sold for other clients at the same time, including accounts in which the Adviser, its officers or employees may have a financial interest.
+Some securities considered for investment by the Funds also may be appropriate for other clients served by the Advisers.
+Thus, a particular security may be bought or sold for certain clients even though it could have been bought or sold for other clients at the same time, including accounts in which an Adviser, its officers or employees may have a financial interest.
 If a purchase or sale of securities consistent with the investment policies of a Fund and one or more of these clients served by the Adviser is considered at or about the same time, transactions in such securities will be allocated among the Fund and other clients pursuant to the Adviser's trade allocation policy that is designed to ensure that all accounts, including the Funds, are treated fairly and equitably over time.